acucciniello/acucciniello.com/_posts/2017-06-02-How-to-Setup-PostgreSQL-with-a-Django-Backend.md

 1. Actually create a database to use and set DB_NAME equal to the name
 2. Create a Table with rows
 3. Create a Model to represent your data and place it in your `models.py` file.
-4. Proceed with the regular things you need to do when setting up a database with Django - `migrate` and `makingmigrations`.
+4. Proceed with the regular things you need to do when setting up a database with Django - `migrate` and `makemigrations`.

 ## Conclusion

-Many developers prefer to use PostgreSQL for their database, so do not be alarmed when you see that it does not come package with Django.
+Many developers prefer to use PostgreSQL for their database, so do not be alarmed when you see that it does not come packaged with Django.

 Great job today!
 I know it was short, but I hope you got some value out of this!